AllenDowney/EqualityWEF/HALE/data_inventory.md

 **Status**: ✅ Downloaded and integrated into model
 **Relevance**: Drug overdoses, particularly opioid overdoses, are a major cause of death in some OECD countries (especially the US) and may contribute significantly to the HALE gender gap.
 This indicator captures overdose deaths that may not be fully captured in the WHO poisoning indicator.
+**Model Results**: Drug Use Disorders has **importance = 0** in both models, meaning it is not selected by Elastic Net and does not contribute to explaining gender gaps.
+This suggests that drug-related mortality may not be a major factor in explaining gender gaps in Life Expectancy or HALE, at least with the current data and model structure.
+The WHO poisoning indicator (SDGPOISON) was removed from the model, and Drug Use Disorders remains but is not selected.
+See `validation.md` section "Removing WHO Poisoning: Keeping Only IHME DrugDisorder" for detailed analysis.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

 ### Alcohol Use Disorders Death Rates (Downloaded)